Trainee Nursing Associate Apprenticeship (NURU152)

 - It is a generic course - not field specific, but will cover all four fields (Adult, Mental Health, Learning Disabilities and Child).

-- The course is split 80% practice (work based learning) 20% alternative learning (University study days, alternative placements).
+- The course is split into work based learning and alternative learning (university study days, alternative placements).

 - The two years are divided into 4 units.